Imprint · privacy · contact

 Retention

-• Signed / finalized envelopes: retained indefinitely — they are the evidence.
-There is no document to retain, only hashes, the leaf cert, the audit chain, and the seal.
+- Signed / finalized envelopes: retained for 10 years by default and then purged by the daily cleanup job.
+There is no document to retain, only hashes, the leaf cert metadata, the audit chain, and the seal evidence.

 Third parties involved